thallium205/Bitcoin_Updater/README.md

 ## Summary
 This application can download the entire bitcoin blockchain, and keep it updated, using blockexplorer.com API.
-This application can also download all the market data from the API of bitcoincharts.com and keep it up to date as well.
+It can also download all the market data from the API of bitcoincharts.com and keep it up to date as well.
 It will store the information into a (somewhat) optimized MYSQL database.

 ## Usage
 [jdbc], [user], [pass], [schema_filepath (optional)] params...